apache/pulsar/site2/docs/reference-pulsar-admin.md

 ```

 ### `set-max-producers`
-Set the maximum number of Producers for a topic.
+Set the maximum number of producers for a topic.

 Usage
 ```bash